 Citation and Referencing/ Bibliographies in Chicago Style

-According to 17th Edition Chicago Manual of Style Citation, there are two ways of formatting a paper: Notes and Bibliography and Author-Date.
+According to 17th Edition Chicago Manual of Style Citation, there are two ways of that companies that write college papers can use to format a paper: Notes and Bibliography and Author-Date.
 Notes and bibliography is format is commonly known as NB among users.
 It often makes use of footnotes or end notes which acts as in-text citations and included in the reference section of the paper.

 End Notes and Foot Notes Rules

 Under Chicago style, every time you use a source, whether a summary, direct quote or a paraphrase, you have to place a superscript number at its end in reference to the end note or footnote that is included in the text.
 End note is added at the end of a chapter while a footnote appears at the end of each page of the paper.
 Note that you have to use these to fulfill the requirements of Chicago formatting style.

 It’s typically recommended to use bibliography in Chicago style.
 In this case, you don’t need to provide full publication details in the end note or footnote.
 However, if your paper does not include a bibliography, then you should add all the relevant information source including title, author and publication facts.
 If the source is cited more than once or if your work contains a bibliography, then you only need to include the author’s surname, shorten form of the source’s title (in case it’s in more than four words) and page number (s).

 In contrast to earlier editions, the latest Chicago Manual of style demands that you should use shortened citations if you cite the same source twice or more times consecutively.
 Papers with bibliography should have the first reference in a shortened citation.
 This should include the name of the author, title of the source, page number (s).
 In the following references of the same source, you may omit the title of the source and just include the author’s name and page number (s).